theta360developers/webapi/doc/thumbnails.md

 This example shows how to get the last five image URLs on the camera and return it as a list.
-You can then iterate through the last and grab the thumbnail for each image.
+You can then iterate through the list and grab the thumbnail for each image.

 ```dart
 /// list urls of images on camera